ILIANEG/PYTHON-FLASK-Reviaide/README.md

   - pip install SQLAlchemy
   - pip install flask-login
   - pip install qrcode
+* IMPORTANT: there is one manual configuration that has to be done in order to fully test the system, namely, in app.py line 303 you need to substitute string '192.168.0.13' with your local public ipv4 (usually starts with 192.168..., for me it is 192.168.0.13, can be found using ipconfig in CMD or ).
+On stage of deployment this adress can be substituted with domain, but for now it has to be hacked like that, i have not found any reliable way to adress it (most solutions work in particular OS, or with particular web configuration and so on)
 * let's run application now; while being in virtual environemnt, in project directory:
   - python3 app.py
   - start web application using http://localhost:5000/